Borruso/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

 5. If an e-invoice contains multiple invoices, all the corresponding invoices are created.
 6. If the partner of an e-invoice does not exist, it is created.
+7. Importing e-bills with no lines, one line for each tax rate, or all lines (default).

 \<<https://www.fatturapa.gov.it>\>